tlevine/dada.pink/user-2015/index.md

 > How this came about

 Where did the idea to make data music videos in R come from?
-Well, to start, R is a pretty good tool for making data music videos.

-> If you are going to make data music videos, R is a good tool.
->
-> 1. Vector graphics (for video)
-> 2. Optimized matrix operations (for music)
-> 3. Integrations with many standard data stores

 But that still doesn't explain how this all happened.

 ### More about me